DelroyGayle/Biblia-Posters-PP5/README.md

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/7dcd212d-faa9-4a96-9c18-cb1f5433079f)

 * The Stripe test card number is *4242 4242 4242 4242*<br>
-* Any CVC and  Any suitable date in the future can be used for the expiration date
+* Any CVC and  any suitable date in the future can be used for the expiration date
 * Followed by any **five-digit** postal code

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/d9b7cfb1-008a-4b3f-b095-141ce610e440)